o3de/o3de.org/content/docs/userguide/network-bandwidth-control.md

+description: ' Use GridMate to control the bandwidth that your game uses in &ALYlong;. '
+slug: network-bandwidth-control
+title: Controlling Bandwidth Usage
+---
 # Controlling Bandwidth Usage<a name="network-bandwidth-control"></a>

 [GridMate](network-intro.md) provides several ways to control the bandwidth that your game uses, including bandwidth throttling and the prioritization of [replica](network-replicas-replica.md) updates\.